 3 reasons why you need to be tracking dividends

-In Australia there are six different share registries.
-The most common ones investors will encounter are Computershare and Link Market Services.
-This means that to get an accurate record of dividends received across an investment portfolio, investors will often need to pull together dividend data from the web sites of multiple registries, or pour over mailed dividend statements for each holding.
+This means that to get an accurate record of dividends received across an investment portfolio, investors will often need to pull together dividend data from stock agent websites, or review all the physical cheques and dividend statements mailed to you for each holding.

 Dividend tax implications

-Fortunately, Sharesight receives the same dividend and franking information the registries do (minus the official statements).
-This means that any franking credits are automatically recorded and can be used to easily calculate your taxable income on these investments.
+Fortunately, Sharesight receives the same dividend and distribution information announced by companies to stock markets (minus the official statements).
+This means that all dividends are automatically recorded and can be used to easily calculate your taxable income on these investments.

 Upcoming dividend income

 Knowing the timing and size of upcoming dividends is vital for investors who rely on dividend income to fund their lifestyle, particularly in retirement, so they can adjust their spending in line with expected cash flow to avoid the need to sell investments unnecessarily.

 Investors would need to spend hours compiling details of the dividends announced to market for every investment in their portfolio.
 Fortunately Sharesight’s Future Income Report helps investors see all of the announced dividends (or distributions) for stocks, ETFs and mutual funds in their portfolio, as well as upcoming interest payments from fixed income securities.